rsek/dataforged/moves/moves.md

 ### Pay the Price

-**When you suffer the outcome of a move**, choose one.
+**When you suffer the outcome of an action**, choose one.

   * Make the most obvious negative outcome happen.
-  * Envision two negative outcomes.
-Rate one as ‘likely’, and __Ask the Oracle__ using the yes/no table.
-On a ‘yes’, make that outcome happen.
-Otherwise, make it the other.
+  * __Ask the Oracle__ for inspiration.
+Interpret the answer as a negative outcome or complication appropriate to the current situation.
-  * Roll on the following table.
+  * Roll on the table below.
 If you have difficulty interpreting the result to fit the current situation, roll again.

 Roll   | Result
 -------|---------------------------------------------------------------------